Sierra-Alpha/desert/docs/project-report.md

    manual](https://invisible-island.net/xterm/manpage/xterm.html) and
-   experimenting with the options regarding custom key bindings and Xresources configuration I was able to determine a way to add right click and ctrl + shift + v paste to support Mac hardware.
+   experimenting with the options regarding custom key bindings and Xresources configuration I was able to determine a way to add right click and ctrl + shift + v paste to support Mac hardware using the Xresources file.

 #### Limitations and Future Considerations
  - **docker console at root**
-   Currently if you log into the container through the docker host you will be granted acess as root without needing to enter a password, this is  a side effect needing to run an SSH server as part of the startup command, the SSH server needs to be started as root but we run the Xserver in userland.
-I'm not sure how much of an issue this is given that if somebody had access to the docker host like that they would have more access to more sensitive areas of your computer than this container.
+   Currently if you log into the container through the docker host you will be granted acess as root without needing to enter a password, this is  a side effect of needing to run an SSH server as part of the startup command, the SSH server needs to be started as root but we run the Xserver in userland.
+I'm not sure how much of an issue this is given that if somebody had access to the docker host like that they would have access to more sensitive areas of your computer than this container.
 I would need to look at configuring this a different way so that we could launch the SSH server earlier in the docker file.